Graph Convolutional Neural Networks Sensitivity under Probabilistic Error Model: Introduction

-The effect of general graph perturbation on the performance of GNN is studied in \cite{Gama20-Stability}, where the authors prove the stability of GNN with an integral Lipschitz filter under relative graph perturbations, and derive an analytical upper bound controlled by the operator norm of error matrix.
-The bound in \cite{Gama20-Stability} is loose because of the general graph error model used, thus, leaving space for improvements by specifying the error model and network.
-In \cite{Verma19-UniStab}, a similar generalization bound is proposed, which is determined by the largest absolute eigenvalue of the graph convolution filter.
-The authors also consider the randomness of stochastic gradient descent (SGD) in the learning procedure.

-Modelling and processing with the determined and stochastic topological perturbations on graphs have been shown in the existing literature on graph signal processing (GSP) and GNN.
-A probabilistic graph error model for partially correct estimation of the adjacency matrix is proposed in \cite{Miettinen21-ErrorEffect}, where a perturbed graph is modelled as a combination of the true adjacency matrix and a perturbation term specified by Erd\"os-R\'enyi (ER) graph.
-In \cite{Ghosh06-Growing}, a graph error model is constructed by successively connecting two nodes that are not connected for studying the relation between algebraic connectivity with an increasing number of edges.
-In contrast, \cite{Sydney13-Optimizing} discusses the strategy of rewiring edge selection for the most significant increase in algebraic connectivity.
-With increased connectivity, the network is more robust against attacks and failures.
-In \cite{Ceci20-Graph}, closed-form expressions of perturbed eigenvector pairs under edge perturbation are derived by small perturbation analysis, formulating signal processing algorithms that are robust to graph errors.
-The work in \cite{Gao21-Stability} studies errors in graphs using random edge sampling, which is a scheme where existing edges are deleted randomly.
+GSOs form the foundation of GCNN structures.
+Any perturbation in the graph structure has a direct bearing on the operations of a GCNN.
+Previous studies in graph signal processing (GSP) and GNN have examined both deterministic and probabilistic perturbations affecting GSOs.
+A probabilistic graph perturbation model for a partially correct estimation of the adjacency matrix is proposed in~\cite{Miettinen21-ErrorEffect}, where a perturbed graph is modeled as a combination of the true adjacency matrix and a perturbation term specified by Erd\H{o}s-R\'enyi (ER) graph.
+The work~\cite{Gao21-Stability} explores perturbations in graphs using random edge sampling, a scheme characterized by randomly deleting existing edges.
+In~\cite{xu19pgd}, a GSO perturbation strategy is formulated leveraging a general first-order optimization method, which concurrently imposes a constraint on the extent of edge perturbation.
+In~\cite{Ceci20-Graph}, the authors propose to perturb eigenvector pairs of the graph Laplacian, considering single and multiple edge perturbations, under small perturbation assumption.
+Here, small perturbations refer to changes in a small percentage of edges.

-In this paper, we discuss the sensitivity of graph filters by deriving an upper bound for the difference between the original filter and a filter under perturbation ({\it cf.} Theorem~\ref{thm:gfdistance}).
-We further specify the type of graph perturbation with the probabilistic error model \cite{Miettinen21-ErrorEffect} for GSO, which is an adjacency matrix, and derive an upper bound for GSO difference in Theorem \ref{thm:adjacency}.
-Our bound is tighter than the general counterpart with a trivial Euclidean norm bound by exploiting a particular graph error model.
-We then extend the bound of the adjacency matrix to its augmented normalized counterpart in Theorem \ref{thm:aug_nor_adjacency}.
-After the key component of the GNN is specified, we discuss the sensitivity of the simple GNN \cite{Wu19-Simplifying} both analytically and numerically.
-In general, we develop a methodology for GCN sensitivity analysis.